Jimmy Bower

-Jimmy Bower (born September 19, 1968) is an American musician, best known as the guitarist for sludge metal band Eyehategod and drummer for southern metal supergroup Down.
-He has previously also played drums with Crowbar (with Down bandmates Kirk Windstein and Todd Strange) and Corrosion of Conformity (with Down bandmate Pepper Keenan), and rhythm guitar in Superjoint (with Down bandmate Phil Anselmo).
+Jimmy Bower (born September 18, 1968) is an American musician, best known as the guitarist for sludge metal band Eyehategod and drummer for southern metal supergroup Down.
+He previously also played drums with Crowbar (with Down bandmates Kirk Windstein and Todd Strange) and Corrosion of Conformity (with Down bandmate Pepper Keenan), and rhythm guitar in Superjoint (with Down bandmate Phil Anselmo).

 Career

 Bower was the drummer for a hardcore punk band called ShellShock in early 1988 when Kirk Windstein joined as guitarist/vocalist, replacing original vocalist Greg Hatch.
 Other members were guitarist Mike "Hatch Boy" Hatch and bassist Mike Savoie, although this band disbanded when Hatch committed suicide in November of that year.
 Bower and Windstein then moved on and founded a band called The Slugs with guitarist Kevin Noonan and bassist Todd Strange.
 After releasing a demo tape in mid 1990, the band collapsed, and Bower left.
 The Slugs would later become the influential sludge metal band Crowbar.

 While still in ShellShock, Bower was a founding member of Eyehategod, another pioneering sludge metal act, in 1988.
 He is the only continuous member of the band, following the death of co-founder and drummer Joey LaCaze in August 2013.
 He and vocalist Mike Williams (who replaced original vocalist Chris Hilliard shortly after the band's formation) are the only band members to perform on all of the band's studio albums.
 Bower played rhythm guitar for the band until the departure of long-time guitarist Brian Patton in 2018, after which Bower has continued as sole guitarist.

 In 1991, Bower co-founded Down, a supergroup consisting of vocalist Phil Anselmo (Pantera), guitarists Pepper Keenan (Corrosion of Conformity) and Kirk Windstein (Crowbar), and bassist Todd Strange (also of Crowbar).
 Bower has been the drummer of Down ever since.